...

 The Fool has mostly stayed the same through the centuries in its pictorial depiction: frequently illustrated as a beggar or a madman wearing feathers, loincloths, or the clothes of a jester and carrying a staff.

-the fool tarot through the centuries
+the fool tarot across time

 Even the Rider Waite Smith tarot deck’s depiction of the Fool shows it as seemingly careless and eccentrically dressed.